 Net Debt – Adjusted net debt, considering loans and financing, deducted from cash and cash equivalents and financial investments, as well as obligations with securitized securities CRA – Agribusiness Receivables Certificates – which are entered as debt in Current Liabilities and refer to transactions involving bonds from clients placed on the market to finance rural producers.
 Just as there is a liability obligation upon the issuance of CRA securities, the Company acquired securities, entered in non-current assets, as subordinated quotas to support any possible unpaid securities from those obligations recorded in liabilities.
 Thus, the two ends are represented in accounting: assets and liabilities, as well as liabilities related to leasing of vehicles and other items (machinery).

-PDD – PDD and/or Allowance for Bad Debtors refers to a cash reserve made by the company to deal with cases of default.
+PDD or PCLD: Allowance for Bad Debtors (PDD) or Provisions for Bad Accounts (PCLD), refers to a cash reserve made by the company to deal with cases of default.
 Thus, the greater the risk of a client not paying what they owe, the greater must be the amount saved by the company under PDD.
 Agrogalaxy has a timetable for the maturities of overdue and falling due notes, thus, accounts receivable from clients are written-off when there is no reasonable expectation of recovery.
 Indications that there is no reasonable expectation of recovery include, among others: the debtor’s inability to participate in a plan to renegotiate their debt with the Company or to make contractual payments on debts overdue for more than 180 days.

 Pesticides – Among pesticides, Agrogalaxy works with fungicides, herbicides, insecticides, both oils and spreaders.